Auslander-Reiten combinatorics and $q$-characters of representations of affine quantum groups: Proof of the main result

 \subsection{Arbitrary orientation}

 In this section we prove that if the statement

 holds for a height function $\xi$ adapted to an orientation $Q$, then it also holds for any height function adapted to any arbitrary orientation.
-Given that any Dynkin quiver can be obtained from a given one by performing a certain sequence of transformations $s_i$ where $i$ is a source of the quiver obtained at each step, it is enough to prove that if the statement holds for an orientation $Q$, then it holds for all orientations $s_iQ$ such that $i$ is a source of $Q$.
+Recall that for a quiver $Q$ and a vertex $i$ of $Q$, we denote by $\gamma_i^{Q}$ the dimension vector of the indecomposable injective $\mathbb{C}Q$-module at $i$; furthermore, we let $\mathbf{s}_iQ$ denote the quiver defined by reversing all the arrows adjacent to $i$ in $Q$.
+Given that any Dynkin quiver can be obtained from a given one by performing a certain sequence of transformations $\mathbf{s}_i$ where $i$ is a source of the quiver obtained at each step, it is enough to prove that if the statement holds for an orientation $Q$, then it holds for all orientations $\mathbf{s}_iQ$ such that $i$ is a source of $Q$.
 This is achieved by establishing the following:

 \begin{proposition} Let $Q$ be an arbitrary orientation of the Dynkin diagram of $\mathfrak{g}$ and let $i$ be a source of $Q$.
-Then we have
+Then denoting by $s_i$ the simple reflections of the Weyl group of $\mathfrak{g}$, we have

 \end{proposition}